Tiernan Watson

 I spent the summer of 2018 working alongside the UCL Institute of Child Health and Microsoft software engineers to debug and improve the games that were developed for Project Fizzyo.
 This project aims to improve the enjoyment and adherence of airway clearance treatment for kids living with cystic fibrosis.

-My role was to fix the games up and improve them, even if it meant changing the core mechanics.
+My role was to fix the games up and improve them.
 I participated in stand-up meetings with Microsoft engineers.

 Web & Other Projects